 A Sample Business Plan for a Life Coaching Business

-The words won’t be filled in and all the details will remain unknown, but this sample business plan for a life coaching business will give you the basic structure and what items to include.
+The words won’t be filled in exactly the way you’ll need to, and the details will require some updating, but these sample business plans for a life coaching business will give you the basic structure and what items to include.

 Vision and Values

 This section is an introduction to who you are as a coach and the aspirations, values, and core competencies of your coaching practice.
 You can use this section as a guide when making difficult business decisions.

 Sample business plans for life coaching businesses often leave this one out.
 But, you have to write down some of the founding details of your business.
 Type of business, expected fees, future expected fees, licenses and certifications you need or desire, and anything else that pertains to the set up, operation, location, and function of the business portion of your coaching practice.

 This is what you try to identify with your clients, and you should also be doing it for your own practice.
 What are your work goals, financial goals, niche goals, future business personal goals, and the goals for your clients?